Transaction processing: Description

 Transaction processing is designed to maintain a system's Integrity (typically a database or some modern filesystems) in a known, consistent state, by ensuring that interdependent operations on the system are either all completed successfully or all canceled successfully.

 For example, consider a typical banking transaction that involves moving $700 from a customer's savings account to a customer's checking account.
 This transaction involves at least two separate operations in computer terms: debiting the savings account by $700, and crediting the checking account by $700.
 If one operation succeeds but the other does not, the books of the bank will not balance at the end of the day.
 There must, therefore, be a way to ensure that either both operations succeed or both fail so that there is never any inconsistency in the bank's database as a whole.

 Transaction processing links multiple individual operations in a single, indivisible transaction, and ensures that either all operations in a transaction are completed without error, or none of them are.
 If some of the operations are completed but errors occur when the others are attempted, the transaction-processing system "rolls back" all of the operations of the transaction (including the successful ones), thereby erasing all traces of the transaction and restoring the system to the consistent, known state that it was in before processing of the transaction began.
 If all operations of a transaction are completed successfully, the transaction is committed by the system, and all changes to the database are made permanent; the transaction cannot be rolled back once this is done.

 Transaction processing guards against hardware and software errors that might leave a transaction partially completed.
 If the computer system crashes in the middle of a transaction, the transaction processing system guarantees that all operations in any uncommitted transactions are cancelled.

 Generally, transactions are issued concurrently.
 If they overlap (i.e. need to touch the same portion of the database), this can create conflicts.
 For example, if the customer mentioned in the example above has $150 in his savings account and attempts to transfer $100 to a different person while at the same time moving $100 to the checking account, only one of them can succeed.
 However, forcing transactions to be processed sequentially is inefficient.
-Therefore, concurrent implementations of transaction processing is programmed to guarantee that the end result reflects a conflict-free outcome, the same as could be reached if executing the transactions sequentially in any order (a property called serializability).
+Therefore, concurrent implementations of transaction processing is programmed to guarantee that the result reflects a conflict-free outcome, the same as could be reached if executing the transactions sequentially in any order (a property called serializability).
 In our example, this means that no matter which transaction was issued first, either the transfer to a different person or the move to the checking account succeeds, while the other one fails.